noshitsecurity/triassic.github.io/agenda.md

 `2.
 Building the security program`

-We go over what it really means to give the stakeholders peace of mind-- by applying policy and compliance to match rigorous initiatives towards tomorrow's requirements and truly drive the mission forward.<br /><br />
+We go over what it really means to give the stakeholders peace of mind-- by applying policy and compliance to match rigorous initiatives towards tomorrow's requirements that truly drive the mission forward.<br /><br />

 `3.
 Building the security team`